phantom-ascii/ae_axis/README.md

 * **Target Weight & Thickness:** ~1.3–1.5kg | ~17–20mm
 ---
 ## Why I Started This
-I wanted to build something genuinely challenging rather than taking the easy route.
-GenesisX serves as a massive hands-on learning project to dive deep into:
+I wanted to build something genuinely challenging rather than taking the easy route. ae_axis serves as a massive hands-on learning project to dive deep into:
 * Advanced PCB design (custom 6–8 layer carrier board in KiCad)
 * Mechanical CAD (Onshape / FreeCAD)
 * Embedded systems, power delivery, and battery management
 * Thermal engineering and custom cooling
 * Firmware and Linux system integration
-One of my long-term goals is to become a Hack Club Gappie, and I'm using projects like GenesisX to build the engineering skills and execution track record to get there.
+One of my long-term goals is to become a Hack Club Gappie, and I'm using projects like ae_axis to build the engineering skills and execution track record to get there.
 ---
 ## Roadmap
 1. **Architecture & Research:** Finalize system architecture, component research, and interface mapping.